Father of Driver In Violent Tesla Crash Blames Sedan's 'Rocket-Ship' Acceleration

 This happened last November, and he's at the 3rd stage of grief.
 He's going to get depressed when people point out he's being an idiot in public.

-I take it he's campaigning for (Score:3)
+I take it he's campaigning for (Score:5, Interesting)

 Captain Obvious police report.
-(Score:4, Insightful)
+(Score:5, Insightful)

 "...A report released last week by the Indianapolis Metropolitan Police Department disclosed that Speckman had a blood-alcohol level of 0.21, almost three times the legal limit "